mauvehed/kevvy/PRD.md

 - `cve_id`: The CVE identifier (e.g., "CVE-2024-1234")
 **Behavior:**
 - Searches NVD for the CVE ID.
-- Displays comprehensive CVE information in a standard embed format (currently, verbosity settings do not affect manual lookups).
+- Displays comprehensive CVE information in a standard embed format.
 - Includes a check and notes if the CVE is present in the CISA KEV catalog.
 **Response Format (Embed):**
 - Title: CVE ID